-A dispute between a Danish transport company and a Bulgarian carrier concerning payment of freight and a slight increase in an insurance premium resulted in termination of the cooperation and payment of agreed penalty.
+A dispute between a Danish transport company and a Bulgarian carrier concerning payment of freight and a slight increase in an insurance premium resulted in termination of the cooperation and payment of an agreed penalty.

-Unfortunately, disputes often arise between Danish transport companies and foreign carriers concerning calculation of freight, paperwork procedures, calculation of oil surcharge, etc. We often see that foreign carriers feel cheated by Danish transport companies because a common understanding of how freight and oil surcharge are calculated and how to observe the formal paperwork procedures before freight can be paid, etc. has not been secured from the outset.
+Unfortunately, disputes often arise between Danish transport companies and foreign carriers concerning the calculation of freight, paperwork procedures, calculation of oil surcharge, etc. We often see that foreign carriers feel cheated by Danish transport companies because a common understanding of how freight and oil surcharge are calculated and how to observe the formal paperwork procedures before freight can be paid, etc. has not been established from the outset.

 What went wrong?